Statistical learning for constrained functional parameters in infinite-dimensional models: Methods

 \item \ Let $\dot{D}_{0, R+\lambda\Theta}(\psi) = \frac{d}{d \psi} [D_{R, P_0}(\psi) + \lambda D_{\Theta, P_0}(\psi)]$ and assume it is invertible.
 Then, the following is an equivalent characterization of the constraint-specific path:

 \end{enumerate} \end{theorem}

 The constraint-specific path can be considered as establishing a ``first-order'' condition for solutions to the constrained optimization problem.
 Additional ``second-order'' conditions are required to establish whether the solution constitutes a minimum.
-Discussions regarding these conditions are deferred to Supplemental Section~\ref{app:second-order}.
+Discussions regarding these conditions are deferred to Appendix~\ref{app:second-order}.